 17. Shut off engine while skier climbs into or out of the boat.

-18. When pulling a skier toward shore to finish a run, reduce speed and parallel the landing area at a safe
+18. When pulling a skier toward shore to finish a run, reduce speed and parallel the landing area at a safe distance.

 *Requirements vary by state.
 Check your state's water surface regulations.